WumboSpasm/archive95-server/README.md

 5. Run server with `bun run main.js`

 ## Endpoints
-- `view`: View archived file in fixed form by supplying URL
+- `view`: View archived file in repaired form by supplying URL
-- `orphan`: View archived file in fixed form by supplying filesystem path
+- `orphan`: View archived file in repaired form by supplying filesystem path
 - `raw`: View archived file in raw form by supplying filesystem path
 - `inlinks`: View all archived pages that link to the supplied URL
 - `random`: Redirect to a random archived page